randoop/toradocu-coverage/README.md

 ## Running randoop to generate the coverage test cases.

-The next step is to run Randoop over the test suites to generate a set of test cases; then pass them to the java compiler.
+The next step is to run Randoop over the test projects to generate a set of test cases; then pass them to the java compiler.
 This is done by running the run_randoop_on_corpus script:
 ```
 ./run_randoop_on_corpus
 ```
-This will generate a log file in `toradocu/logs/<suite name>-randoop-log.txt`.
+This will generate a log file in `toradocu/logs/<projectname>-randoop-log.txt`.
-The generated test source will be found in `toradocu/<suite name>/src/test/java`.
+The generated test source will be found in `toradocu/<projectname>/src/test/java`.
-The corresponding class files in `toradocu/<suite name>/build/classes/test`.
+The corresponding class files in `toradocu/<projectname>/build/classes/test`.
-This will take about 10-15 minutes per test suite.
+This will take about 10-15 minutes per test project.

 If you are only interested in testing a single suite, you may:
 ```
-cd toradocu/<test suite of interest>
+cd toradocu/<projectname>
 ./gradlew prepareForCoverage
 ```
 This will not create the randoop log file; you can redirect standard out to do so.